Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: How many sequences are valid?

 Label the edges in order of their distance to the root.
-Each of the $k$ edges adjacent to the root has no parent edge and thus has $2m$ possible labels.
-Every other edge in the tree has a parent so there are $2m-1$ other ways to label that edge without creating a local move of type 2.
-Thus there are $2m\cdot (2m-1)^{\lambda_i-1}\cdot C_{\lambda_i-1}$ possibilities for the $i^{th}$ branch.
+Each of the $k$ edges incident to the root has no parent edge and thus has $2m$ possible labels.
+Every other edge in the tree has a parent so there are $2m-1$ ways to label it without creating a local move of type 2.
+Thus there are $2m\cdot (2m-1)^{\lambda_i-1}\cdot C_{\lambda_i-1}$ possibilities for labeling the $i^{th}$ subtree.